Chauncey Ives

-Early years
+Biography

 Ives was born in Hamden, Connecticut and at the age of 16 was apprenticed to Rodolphus Northrop, a woodcarver in nearby New Haven.
 He may also have studied with Hezekiah Augur, another local woodcarver who was a pioneer American marble carver.

 Shortly thereafter Ives turned to marble carving and began carving portraits, first in Boston, Massachusetts and then in New York City.